meisterplayer/media-hls/README.md

 HLS.js plugin for Meister
 =======

 This plugin allows HLS playback in browsers that do not natively support it.
-But do support the MediaSource API (Most modern browsers).
+This plugin uses [hls.js](https://github.com/video-dev/hls.js) internally for playback of the streams.
+*NOTE* The browser needs to implement the MediaSource API for this to work (which most modern browsers do).

 Config options
 -------